harrystech/dynosaur/README.md

 The first API is Google Analytics Live, which uses the number of active users on the site to decide how many dynos to run.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'dynosaur'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install dynosaur

 ## Companion Rails App

 This engine gem is primarily intended to be run as part of the companion rails app, ["Dynosaur Rails"](https://github.com/harrystech/dynosaur-rails), on a Heroku dyno.
 Dynosaur-Rails stores the engine config in a database and runs the decision engine loop in a background thread.

+## Installation

+If you wish to run standalone, rather than with Dynosaur-Rails:

+    $ gem install dynosaur

 ## CLI Usage